ritika182/AISmartEmail/README.md

 Weighted F1-Score: 0.93
-High-urgency emails achieved very high recall, ensuring minimal critical email misses Medium-urgency emails were sometimes escalated to high urgency intentionally for safety Overall model performance is strong and suitable for enterprise use
+High-urgency emails achieved very high recall, ensuring minimal critical email misses Medium-urgency emails were sometimes escalated to high urgency intentionally for safety Overall model performance is strong and suitable for enterprise use.

+Milestone 4: Dashboard & Visualization

+Objective: Deliver an enterprise-ready interactive solution.

+Features:
+Real-time email classification and routing Category-based queues with urgency indicators Clickable filters for category and urgency
+Agent assignment and resolution tracking Auto-refreshing dashboard
+Analytics using bar and pie charts

+Technology:
+Streamlit for UI
+Matplotlib for visual analytics

+Testing & Quality Assurance:
+Unit Test Plan created for all major modules
+Defect Tracker maintained across sprints
+Defects categorized as:Logical ,User Interface,Maintainability,Standards
+All critical defects resolved within sprint timelines

+Deployment:
+The application is designed for cloud deployment and is currently being deployed using a free cloud platform.
+Deployment platform: Render